Dewidos/2137exe/README.md

 # 2137exe

-Poorly made vairus (a trojan actually) referring to JP2 memes.
+Poorly made virus (a trojan actually) referring to JP2 memes.

 It changes the wallpaper and plays a song in a loop.